MaterializeInc/materialize/doc/developer/style.md

 * Avoid contractions and spell out words in full.
 * Word choices to be mindful of: find vs. exists, may vs. can vs. might.

+## Log message style

+We use the [`tracing` crate](https://docs.rs/tracing/latest/tracing/)'s log macros.
+Observe the following guidelines:

+  * Use sentence fragment style (no initial capitalization and no terminating period).
+Say "beginning operation", not "Beginning operation."

+  * Prefer structured fields to string formatting when it may be valuable to search by the value of said field, e.g.:

+    ```
+    fn handle_persist_thingy(shard_id: ShardId) {
+        // Preferred.
+        info!(shard_id = ?the_shard, "handling persist thingy");
+        // Acceptable.
+        info!("handling persist thingy for shard {}", shard_id);
+    }
+    ```

+    (We're still working on deploying the log aggregator that will allow for searching by structured fields.)

+Messages at each level must meet the indicated standard:

+* **`ERROR`**: Reports an error that certainly indicates data corruption, data loss, unavailability, or an invariant violation that results in undefined behavior.

+  Use *judiciously*.
+These errors are reported to Sentry.
+The goal is to eventually have every occurrence of an `error!` log message in production to automatically start an incident and page the on-call engineer.

+  Consider instead using `panic!` or `unreachable!`.
+The scenarios in which a correctness invariant is violated but it is safe to proceed without crashing are quite rare.

+  Examples:

+  * A referenced collection is not present in the storage controller.
+  * A source ingested the deletion of a record that does not exist, causing a "negative multiplicity."

+* **`WARN`**: Either:

+    * Like an `ERROR`, but where there is some uncertainty about the error condition.
+    * A recoverable error that is still unexpected.

+  These warnings are not reported to Sentry and do not require urgent attention on our end, but they should be the first events looked at when a problem has been identified.

+  Any changes to the occurrence of `WARN`-level log events that are noticed during release qualification should be investigated before proceeding with the release.

+  * A cancellation request was received for an unknown peek.
+  * A Kafka source cannot connect to any of its brokers.

+* **`INFO`**: Reports normal system status changes.
+Messages at this level are likely to be of interest to the support or engineering team during an investigation of a problem, but do not otherwise require attention.

+  Examples:

+  * A process has started listening for incoming connections.
+  * A view was created.
+  * A view was dropped.

+* **`DEBUG`**: Like `INFO`, but for events where the likelihood of usefulness is too low for the event to be emitted by default.

+  The idea is that when you are debugging a problem in a particular crate or module, you can temporarily enable `DEBUG`-level logs for that specific crate or module in the affected environment.

+  Examples:

+  * An HTTP request was routed through a proxy specified by the `http_proxy` environment variable.
+  * An S3 object downloaded by an S3 source had an invalid `Content-Encoding` header that was ignored, but the object was nonetheless decoded successfully.

+* **`TRACE`**: Like `DEBUG`, but for events that meet an even lower standard of relevance or importance.

+  Enabling `TRACE` logs can generate multiple gigabytes of log messages per hour.
+Use extreme caution when enabling this log level.
+You should generally only enable this log level when developing locally, and only for a single module at a time.

+  Examples:

+  * A Kafka source consumed a message.
+  * A SQL client issued a command.

 ## Rust style